AlbertUlysses/scrapy-book-site/README.txt

 Spider plan:
+- create a new spider that will crawl one of the links
+- Use the item module as a simple container to save scraped data
+- Create an feeder export to export the data onto my local machine

--create a new spider that will crawl one of the links -try to merge the spiders so it will move to the next page and yield different data -create a spider that calls the urls and names
+- try to merge the spiders so it will move to the next page and yield different data
+- create a spider that calls the urls and names
--then extract the real data
+- then extract the real data

 The data gethered:
 ** All webpages should be saved**